catamorphism/message-format-wg/exploration/inspecting-formattable-values.md

 Assuming eager evaluation,
 the right-hand side of `$a` is evaluated to the following _annotated formattable value_:

+> TODO: possibly move `source-text` out of examples and into an appendix?

 ```
 { source-text: '{1 :number minIntegerDigits=3}',
   preformatted-value: {